NextGenSec-Github/Cloud-Security/aws/Serverless Security/AWS Lambda Security/Step 4: Data Protection.md

 ```
 This command creates a customer master key (CMK) in AWS KMS named MyEncryptionKey.
 You can then specify this key when creating an S3 bucket to enable server-side encryption with KMS.

+## Encryption in Transit
+Encrypting data in transit protects information as it travels between different components of your serverless architecture.
+Let's examine how to enable encryption in transit for API Gateway endpoints:

+### 1. HTTPS Protocol
+API Gateway supports HTTPS protocol, which encrypts data transmitted between clients and the API Gateway endpoint.
+You can enable HTTPS for API Gateway stages using the AWS Management Console or AWS CLI.

+### 2. Custom Domain with ACM
+If you're using a custom domain for your API Gateway endpoint, you can provision an SSL/TLS certificate from AWS Certificate Manager (ACM) and associate it with your custom domain.
+This ensures encrypted communication between clients and your API.

+## Best Practices for Data Protection
+In addition to encrypting data at rest and in transit, consider the following best practices for data protection:

+- **Data Minimization:** Minimize the amount of sensitive data stored or processed by your Lambda functions to reduce the risk of data exposure.

+- **Key Rotation:** Regularly rotate encryption keys used for data encryption to mitigate the impact of potential key compromises.

+- **Access Controls:** Implement fine-grained access controls using IAM policies to restrict access to encrypted data only to authorized entities.

+- **Data Classification:** Classify data based on its sensitivity level and apply appropriate encryption and access controls accordingly.